Hybrid divide-and-conquer approach for tree search algorithms: Hybrid speed-ups for tree search in satisfiability problems

-We remind the reader that in the cases we do not care about the initial formula being of bounded index width, it is more efficient to use s-resolution as pre-processing, followed by performing unit resolution rather than s-implication.
-In general, the above examples show that for some classes of formulas sufficiently efficient implementations of SIA are possible, in the cases of bounded index width.
 Similar results may be obtainable for planar formulas.
 This is interesting as planarity does not depend on the variable order, so will not be obstructed by the randomized order introduced by PPSZ.
-However, again for planar formulas, we have sub-exponential algorithms with runtime $O({2^{\sqrt{n}}})$, so PPSZ is not the best choice to begin with.
-Whether a space-and-time efficient algorithm for SIA exists for a family of formulas which a) is not violated by the PPSZ process (so the restricted subformulas are in the class for any variable order) and b) there is no obviously more efficient algorithm for any of the members of the family than PPSZ remains an open question.
+However for planar formulas, we have sub-exponential algorithms with runtime $O({2^{\sqrt{n}}})$, so PPSZ is not the best choice to begin with.

+Finally, note that, outside of the context of our hybrid divide-and-conquer approach, our results imply that there is a quantum implementation of PPSZ via quantum backtracking which achieves a quadratic speed-up over classical implementations of PPSZ. \begin{theorem} The existence of a quantum implementation of SIA (Appendix~\ref{app:sia}) together with Algorithm~\ref{algorithm:dnc-ppsz2} implies a quantum backtracking implementation of PPSZ which achieves a quadratic speed-up over classical PPSZ. \end{theorem}